Jiraiya: Plot

 During this time when Jiraiya was helping the poor and needy, a young maiden named Tsunade also lived in the same province of Kiushiu.
 She was a model daughter and was always obedient and kind.
 One day during her trip into the mountains for firewood she met a very old man who approached her and told her he had lived in the mountains for hundreds of years and that his body was really that of a snail.
-He then offers to teach Tsundae the powers of magic he possesses.
+He then offers to teach Tsunade the powers of magic he possesses.
 She gladly accepted and began training daily with the old man.
 Once she had mastered the magic, she was advised to use her powers to defend the poor and destroy wicked robbers, and to join her powers with Jiraiya in the form of marriage.
 The old man then turns into a snail and crawls away.
 Tsunade then remarks that she and Jiraiya with the combination of slug magic and frog magic would be able to destroy a robber named Orochimaru, who was the son of a serpent.
 Tsunade and Jiraiya eventually met and were married soon after.

 Soon after Jiraiya and Tsunade were married war broke out in Japan between the Tsukikage and the Inukage.
 In the war, the Tsukikage sought out the help of Jiraiya and Tsunade who agreed to help them with the war, while the other clan the Inukage sought the help of Orochimaru otherwise known as Dragon-coil.
 Orochimaru was known as a very wicked robber whose father was a man and mother was a serpent that lived at the bottom of lake Takura, he was skilled in the magic of the serpent and would spew venom on the strongest of warriors to destroy them.

 During a respite between the conflicts, Jiraiya and Tsunade were resting in a monastery.
 In the monastery, there was also a princess named Tagoto that had fled from Orochimaru as he wanted her to be his bride.
 She hated Orochimaru and did not want to marry him, however, when Orochimaru upon hearing that Tagoto and Jiraiya were in the same monastery, immediately made his way to the monastery.
 He then kidnapped the princess Tagoto and poured poisonous venom onto the sleeping Jiraiya and Tsunade.
 After they are poisoned one of Jiraiya's pages, Rikimatsu, volunteers to go to India to retrieve the only antidote to cure Jiraiya and Tsunade.
-Rikimatsu then uses the magic he learned from the Tengus of the mountains he flies to India and back in one day and one night to deliver the antidote.
+Rikimatsu then uses the magic he learned from the Tengus of the mountains to fly to India and back in one day and one night to deliver the antidote.
 After Jiraiya and his wife recovered the war broke out again, and in a great battle Orochimaru was killed and Tagoto was rescued.
 Jiraiya was rewarded by being made a daimyo of Idzu.